 This course is the second of the two-semester graduate-level applied social science statistics sequence (after SOSC 5090).
+It is designed heavily toward training students for academic research.

 - Students are expected to be familiar with the materials covered in SOSC 5090 or its equivalent. - Students should also be able to use at least one statistical programming language.
 We will use R in lecture and tutorials.
-All course contents and exercises can be implemented in other languages such as Stata.
+All course contents and exercises can be implemented in other languages such as Stata, but we won't answer your detailed questions about how to implement something in Stata.